 Consumer key and secret will not be available after you close this window.

-1) In the Admin Console, got to Lifecycle Event Hooks.
+- In the Admin Console, go to Lifecycle Event Hooks.

-5) Click the gears icon on the top left corner of the IDE panel.
+- In editor view, click on the cube icon on the top left corner of the IDE panel.

 - username at SFDC_USER and